matthiasn/octopress-blog/drafts/2014-10-13-Building-Systems-in-Clojure-3.markdown

 [^5]: For whatever reason, the changed behavior of the streaming API also entails that not all tweets are followed by a line break, only most of them.
 A tiny helper function inserts those missing linebreaks where they are missing between two tweets: ````(str/replace s #"\}\{" "}\r\n{"))````.

 [^6]: I assume the **transient** collection is used for performance reasons.

+[^7]: This wiring harness is kind of the interface of the component.
+All it provides, though, is a channel.
+However, what is put on that channel is not checked.
+Maybe a channel type that checks if a message validates against a schema - maybe provided by prismatic/schema – and if so, forwards the message and otherwise puts it on an error channel or calls an error function.
+That way, validation errors could be logged while valid messages would be processed as expected.
+That could actually happen in a filtering transducer.
+Such a transducer function would be free not only to check but also put mismatches on another channel or log an error.